hms-dbmi/EHRtemporalVariability/README.md

 If you use EHRtemporalVariability, please cite:

 Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal dataset shifts in electronic health records.
+Accepted in GigaScience.
+2020.
 Preprint submitted to medRxiv. https://doi.org/10.1101/2020.04.07.20056564

 Consider also citing any of the original methods and case studies describing the approach: